-Governor Doug Burgum appointed Michelle Kommer as Labor Commissioner in November 2016.
+Governor Doug Burgum appointed Michelle Kommer as Commissioner of the North Dakota Department of Labor and Human Rights in November 2016.
+Kommer also serves as Executive Director of Job Service North Dakota.

 Kommer has more than 20 years of experience in the private sector, leading human resource, operational and legal functions in the financial services, health insurance and energy/manufacturing industries.
 She most recently served as chief administrative officer and general counsel for Western State Bank, where her in-house practice included contract negotiation and management, labor and employment matters, and corporate governance.
 Her executive experience includes leadership of the strategic planning, human resources, project management, information technology, operations and legal functions.